kevinbtodd/algo-trading/README.md

 To collect data: python get_data.py

+Leave running for around a week to collect a good amount of data

-To analyse data: run analysis.py using an ipython console for nice visualisations
+To analyse data: python analysis.py